University of Mississippi: Academics

 The University of Mississippi is the state's largest university by enrollment and is considered the state's flagship university.
 In 2015, the student-faculty ratio was 19:1.
 Of its classes, 47.4 percent have fewer than 20 students.
 The most popular subjects include marketing, education and teaching, accountancy, finance, pharmaceutical sciences, and administration.
 To receive a bachelor's degree, students must have at least 120 semester hours with passing grades and a cumulative 2.0 GPA.

 The university also offers graduate degrees such as PhDs and masters of art, science, and fine arts.
 The university maintains the Mississippi Teacher Corps, a free graduate program that educates teachers for critical-needs public schools.

 Taylor Medals, which were first awarded in 1905, are presented to exceptional students nominated by the faculty.
 The medals are named in honor of Marcus Elvis Taylor, who graduated in 1871 and are given to less than one percent of each class.

+For the 2024–2025 academic year, the middle 50% of enrolled students scored between 1000 and 1200 on the SAT (with a 50th percentile of 1090), with a 50th percentile of 550 on the SAT Evidence-Based Reading and Writing section and a 50th percentile of 540 on the SAT Math section.